chef/chef-web-docs/chef_master/source/workflow.rst

 You can set up the infrastructure environments either manually or by using automated, on-the-fly provisioning upon first use.
 The manual approach is simple, but it has the disadvantage of not having an initial run-list for the nodes in the environment.
 Automated provisioning requires adding code to the build cookbook, but it is more replicable than the manual approach.
 Automated provisioning also bootstraps the initial run-list for each node in the environment.
 The ``delivery-truck`` cookbook makes it easy to customize your pipeline's build cookbook for the environments you want to use for each stage of the pipeline.

-.. note:: Currently, Chef Automate manages cookbook version and application attribute version pins using environment objects of the Chef Infra Server.
+.. note:: Currently, Workflow manages cookbook version and application attribute version pins using environment objects of the Chef Infra Server.
 The names of the environments in the Chef Infra Server correspond to the stages of a pipeline.
 (This doesn't mean, however, that the nodes that participate in a given stage need to remain fixed over time.)

 It is also possible to share infrastructure among pipeline stages.
 For example, you can provision infrastructure needed for performing acceptance tests while relying on enterprise services provided by another pipeline stage or even a production environment.
 Another possibility is to reserve a portion of infrastructure from production to run acceptance testing.